 A 175-acre cypress forest in central Tokyo dedicated to Emperor Meiji and Empress Shoken.
 The walk from the towering wooden torii gate to the main shrine cuts through dense forest that completely silences the urban noise.
 On weekends, you may witness a traditional Shinto wedding procession in white kimonos crossing the inner courtyard.

-Local tip: Walk along the path edges — the center is reserved for the gods.
+Walk along the path edges — the center is reserved for the gods.
 Bow once before entering through the torii gate.
 Mornings before 9 AM are quietest.

 Tokyo Skytree